LIGHTSPEED is currently closed to submissions.

 Review Copies: If you would like information about how to submit books for review, you may send review copies to editor John Joseph Adams at the mailing address your publicity department likely already has on file (either for Lightspeed, Nightmare, or The Geek’s Guide to the Galaxy); email firstname.lastname@example.org for more information.

-Art: If you wish to have your art considered for Lightspeed Magazine (either science fiction or fantasy), please send an inquiry, along with a link to an online gallery (if possible), to firstname.lastname@example.org.
+Art: If you wish to have your art considered for Lightspeed Magazine (either science fiction or fantasy), please send an inquiry, along with a link to an online gallery (if possible), to email@example.com.
 Please note that we only use 12 covers per year.
-We are presently commissioning original art for all of our covers.
 If you submit your gallery, we will review it and get in touch if we want to commission something.
-However, we do have a core team of artists we work with already and assign most of our covers among them.

 Lightspeed is edited and published by John Joseph Adams.
 You can see the rest of our staff on our Staff Page.